How Many FHA Loans Can You Have?

 Co-Signing

-If you’re co-signing a mortgage with another family member to help them get approved for a mortgage, you may qualify for two FHA loans.
+If you’re co-signing a mortgage with another family member to help them get approved for a mortgage (and you currently have an FHA loan for your own home), you may qualify for an additional FHA loan.

 Remember, when you co-sign a loan, that loan becomes your responsibility, too.
 If the primary borrower stops making payments, you’ll be responsible for paying off the debt.